The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 \begin{proof} Let us compute $\Hom(B_w,B_e)$, which is equal to $\Hom(BS(\ul{w}),B_e) JW$ for a reduced expression $\ul{w}$, the precomposition of this Hom space with the Jones-Wenzl projector.
 Let $\psi \in \Hom(BS(\ul{w}),B_e)$ denote the all-dot.
 We have already seen that $\Hom(B_w,B_e)$ is spanned by $\psi \circ JW$, in section \ref{moremorphisms}.
 Also, $\FC(\psi \circ JW)$ is non-zero.
 After all, the evaluation map applied to $\psi \circ JW$ is the same as the evaluation map applied to $JW$, which is a nonzero product of roots.
 Since $R$ acts freely on morphisms in $\SBim$, it must act freely on $\psi \circ JW$ as well.
 Therefore, $\Hom(B_w,B_e)$ is the free $R$-module of rank $1$ generated in degree $\ell(w)$.

 We have now seen that $\DCti$ satisfies the conditions of Lemma \ref{homspacelemma} for the standard trace, because $\e(b_w)=v^{\ell(w)}$.
-When $\Bbbk$ is a Soergel ring, $\SBim$ also satisfies these conditions.
+For a Soergel realization, $\SBim$ also satisfies these conditions.
 Therefore, Corollaries \ref{homspacecor} and \ref{fullyfaithfulfunctor} will finish the proof. \end{proof}

 This also proves that maximally connected graphs are linearly independent, and form a basis for the minimal degree morphism space.